-Taxis must be fitted with a certified taxameter.
+Taxis must be fitted with a certified taxameter (in Dutch).
 The taxameter must be inspected annually by the Netherlands Metrology Institute (Nederlands Meetinstituut, NMi, in Dutch).
-You do not need a taxameter if you have agreed upon a price beforehand via telephone, an app or a website.
+You do not need a taxameter if you agree upon a price beforehand via telephone, an app or a website.

 Taxi on-board computer